-Carolyn Mitchell began her career in LISD in 2002 by working as a substitute teacher at the secondary level.
+Carolyn Mitchell began her career in Lewisville ISD (LISD) in 2002 by working as a substitute teacher at the secondary level.
 Carolyn was a Title I Math teacher at Hedrick Middle School before joining the LISD Technology department as a secondary Instructional Technologist in 2007.
-Carolyn was the high school Instructional Technology Specialist before joining the Virtual Learning Academy team in 2012 as a Digital Learning Specialist.
+Carolyn was the high school Instructional Technology Specialist before joining the Virtual Learning Academy (VLA) team in 2012 as a Digital Learning Specialist.
 Prior to becoming part of the LISD family, Carolyn taught communications at a community college in Dover, Delaware and was a payroll coordinator and accountant for Trinity Medical Center (now Baylor Scott White) in Carrollton, Texas.

 Carolyn’s main areas of specialty for VLA are credit recovery and course design.
 She supports the credit recovery students and teachers during the academic year and summer school, as well as, supporting math and science Blended teachers.
 Carolyn also teaches Accounting I for VLA.